QTSeg: A Query Token-Based Dual-Mix Attention Framework with Multi-Level Feature Distribution for Medical Image Segmentation: Related Work

 \subsection{Convolutional Neural Networks in Medical Image Segmentation}

-Various CNN architectures have been developed for medical image segmentation in recent years, leveraging their effectiveness in capturing spatial features.
-One of the most common models is U-Net~\cite{unet}, renowned for its U-shaped architecture design.
-The incorporation of skip connections from previous stages enables U-Net to preserve crucial information throughout the network, contributing to its success.
-Building upon the achievements of U-Net, several subsequent models have emerged following a similar architecture, including UNet++~\cite{unet++}, Dense-UNet~\cite{dense_unet}, nnUnet~\cite{nnunet}, and Attention Unet~\cite{attention_unet}.
-These models have significantly advanced both general image segmentation and, specifically, medical image segmentation, underscoring the potential of CNN models in the realm of medical computer vision.
+In recent years, several CNN architectures have been developed for medical image segmentation, taking advantage of their ability to effectively capture spatial features.
+One of the most well-known models is U-Net~\cite{unet}, recognized for its U-shaped architecture, which incorporates skip connections from previous layers to preserve essential information throughout the network.
+Building upon the achievements of U-Net, several subsequent models have emerged following a similar architecture, including UNet++~\cite{unet++}, Dense-UNet~\cite{dense_unet}, nnUnet~\cite{isensee2021nnunet}, and Attention Unet~\cite{attention_unet}.
+On the other hand, approaches that use vanilla skip connection blocks, such as DeepMedic~\cite{kamnitsas2017deepmedic} and SegResNet~\cite{myronenko2019segresnet}, were also introduced, delivering comparable performance while maintaining low resource requirements.
+These models have significantly advanced both general image segmentation and, more specifically, medical image segmentation, further highlighting the potential of CNN-based approaches in medical computer vision.